Thomas Hutchison Lankford

 1860’s

+With the loss of his father's income, Thomas's family faced financial challenges.
+They would have had to find new ways to support themselves, possibly through farming or other local work.
+The economic instability caused by the war would have compounded these difficulties.
 About this time, Tom was apprenticed to Lucien J. Eastin, where he learned the printer’s trade.
 He traveled for several years along the lower Mississippi River before staying in Glasgow for a number of years as an editor.

 In 1865, when Thomas was 16, President Abraham Lincoln was assassinated, and Andrew Jackson hastily became the 17th president of the United States.